 Where a trademark holder uses a Protected Marks List service (e.g. a blocking service) for one class of goods or services, are they able to block another rights-holder who holds the same trademark, but for a different class(es) of goods or services?

 What do registry operators impose as a condition for using Protected Marks List (e.g. blocking) services?
 For example, do they all use the valid SMD File contained in the TMCH database?

+How much and what manner of use does each registry operator make of [proprietary data, whether derived data from the TMCH [or the trademark holder] in providing its Additional Marketplace RPMs?

 For registry operators that extended the Trademark Claims Service beyond the required 90 days, and for registrars who operated the extended service, what has been their experience in terms of exact matches generated beyond the mandatory period?
 For example, in terms of registration volume and numbers of exact matches?